mayacode/react-step-by-step-old/Lesson5.md

 component, it will be reflected in tests (test of changed component will fail).
 If the change was planned we can update snapshot using command:
 `npm run test -- --updateSnapshot`.

+7. The `test` script runs jest with `--coverage` option.
+In the end of the report it shows the test coverage table for every file with percentage of coverage.
+Creating snapshot for dumb component like `BookListItem` covers 100% of code.
+For `BookList` snapshot covers 66%, as there is additional function, which snapshot is note testing.